 ABC Announces On-Sale Liquor Licenses for Alpine County

-Sacramento – Eric Hirata, Director of the Department of Alcoholic Beverage Control (ABC), announced authorization for the issuance of one new on-sale general licenses for bona fide public eating places in Alpine County, as authorized in Section 23827 of the Business & Professions Code.
+Sacramento – Joseph McCullough, Chief Deputy Director of the Department of Alcoholic Beverage Control (ABC), announced authorization for the issuance of one (1) new on-sale general licenses for bona fide public eating places in Alpine County, as authorized in § 23827 of the Business & Professions Code (BPC).
 Any premises to qualify for a license under this statute shall have a seating capacity for 100 or more diners.
 A license issued under this section shall not be transferred from one county to another.

-From September 19, 2022, through September 30, 2022, the Department’s Sacramento District Office will accept applications for the new original on-sale general licenses at 2400 Del Paso Rd., Ste.
-155, Sacramento, CA 95834 or at any other ABC office throughout the state.
+From September 11, 2023, through September 22, 2023, the Department’s Sacramento District Office will accept applications for the new original on-sale general licenses at 2400 Del Paso Road, Suite 155, Sacramento, CA 95834 or at any other ABC office throughout the state.

 If the number of applicants is equal to or less than the number of licenses available, all applicants will be notified that they have 90 days to complete a formal application for their specific premises.